Articles, Interviews Jane Baldwin Articles, Interviews Jane Baldwin

 Text © Jane Baldwin, Anne Veh, Lori Pottinger

 All rights reserved.
-No part of this book may be reproduced in any form without written permission from the publisher and the artist.
+No part of this book may be reproduced in any form without written permission from the publisher and artist.

 The entire bookmaking process of this book is carried out with exquisite craftsmanship by Datz Books.